beatriceborbon/beatriceborbon.github.io/_pages/about.md

 Using a combination of qualitative, desk research and data, I’ve written reports for clients including Converse, adidas, Getty Images, Greenpeace, NSPCC and the Guardian.

-And I also have experience in producing video content and conducting interviews for film.
+And I have experience producing video content and conducting interviews for film.

 Get in touch! beatrice.borbon@gmail.com